neilSchroeder/neilSchroeder/README.md

 When I'm not coding, you'll find me 🧗 bouldering, 🥏 playing disc golf, 👨‍🍳 cooking, or 🚐🛫 traveling!

+### 🎮 **Projects:**
+🌞🌙 [**Tango Puzzle Game**](https://neilschroeder.github.io/tango/) - A logic puzzle game where players place suns and moons on a grid following constraint rules.
+Built with SvelteKit and FastAPI, featuring leaderboard tracking and dynamically generated puzzles.
+This is a reverse engineered version of the Tango game by LinkedIn.
+I enjoyed playing it so much that I wanted more than 1 game per day, so I built my own version of it.
+Happy grid harmonizing!

 <div align="center">
   <img src="https://capsule-render.vercel.app/api?type=waving&color=0:10B981,25:059669,50:0F766E,75:1D4ED8,100:1E3A8A&height=150&section=footer&text=Using%20data%20to%20build%20a%20more%20sustainable%20future%2C%20one%20algorithm%20at%20a%20time&fontSize=22&fontColor=ffffff&animation=fadeIn&fontAlignY=70" />